 7 women to inspire you

-By joining the #March4Women, you will be marching in solidarity with women around the world who are overcoming discrimination, prejudice and inequality to lead the way in creating a more equal world.
+Women around the world are overcoming discrimination, prejudice and inequality to lead the way in creating a more equal world.
 Here are 7 amazing women to inspire you – a leading women's rights activist, a businesswoman in Niger, a young Afghan refugee, a community leader in Ethiopia, a humanitarian worker in Jordan, a champion for girls' education, and a Speed Sister in the world's first all-female motor racing team.

 “Feminism is a global issue, and our solidarity does not end at the shores of our own country,” says Helen Pankhurst (pictured above), great-granddaughter of suffragette leader Emmeline Pankhurst, and a senior advisor on gender equality for CARE.

 “Compared to the situation in my great-grandmother's day,” she says we are now living in “a world that is more interconnected and interdependent than ever; one where individual voices and actions in one part of the world can and need to be amplified, to make the world a more beautiful place for all.”

 We are coming together to celebrate and to galvanize for the road ahead.
 We do so in the time-honoured tradition of a march, walking shoulder to shoulder, as a visible manifestation of a global conscience.
 Do come and join us.